 Juliet Fraser: Lament

-Pioneering soprano Juliet Fraser explores the timeless vocalisation of the lament in a “ritual of letting go”, combining ancient and new music.
+Pioneering soprano Juliet Fraser explores the timeless vocalisation of the lament in a “ritual of letting go”.

-Juliet Fraser writes: “Song has always been used to mark the significant moments in a life, whether of celebration, transition, healing or grief.
-Inspiration for this new sequence of music and movement is drawn from circular rituals such as the canonical hours, antiphonal structures such as weaving songs, and the slow march of a funeral procession.
-Music from earlier times and other traditions will sit alongside two new laments by Soosan Lolavar and James Weeks, the old and the new speaking to one another across history and geography.”
+Juliet writes: “Song has always been used to mark the significant moments in a life, whether of celebration, transition, healing or grief.
+Inspiration for this sequence of music and movement is drawn from circular rituals such as the canonical hours, antiphonal structures such as weaving songs, and the slow march of a funeral procession.
+Source materials such as the Byzantine hymns of Kassia, Corsican polyphony and songs of longing by Josquin and Couperin sit alongside contemporary laments by Soosan Lolavar and James Weeks, the old and the new speaking to one another across history and geography.”

-This is the world premiere performance of ‘Lament’, a project co-produced by Klangspuren Schwaz, a festival of new music in the Tirol, with the generous support of the Vaughan Williams Foundation.
+This is the first performance of Lament, a project co-produced by Klangspuren Schwaz, a festival of new music in the Tirol, with the generous support of the Vaughan Williams Foundation.

 Juliet